aarfiahmad/webProject/README.md

 # webProject

-The  simple and beginner level project designed and devloped by use of html,css,vanilla-javascript.
+The  simple and beginner level project Designed and Devloped by use of HTML,CSS,PLAIN-JAVASCRIPT.